aryapatil7089/NeuroPulse-AI-EEG-Diagnostic/README.md

 * Scale the AWS infrastructure using a Gunicorn/Nginx cluster for multi-hospital enterprise deployment.

 ## ⚙️ How to Run the Project Locally
-Due to GitHub's 25MB web upload limit, the trained Random Forest model (45MB) is hosted securely on Google Drive.

 1. Clone this repository to your local machine.
 2. **[👉 Click Here to Download rf_model.pkl](https://drive.google.com/file/d/1OS2zA2MdjZ91zXNqxrDqQamPu6ZfYFAc/view?usp=sharing)**